 - Has anything moved in yet?

 Use the claim form to tell us about your activity, and we'll send you a medal.
 Each Kiwi Guardians action has a different medal – see how many you can collect.

 The team at Toyota Kiwi Guardians would love to hear about what you did.
 Send us an email, or share something online using #KiwiGuardians, so we can share it with others.
 Visit Kiwi Guardians Facebook page.

 Lizards are protected

-All native lizard species are protected by the Wildlife Act and may not be captured, collected or deliberately disturbed without a permit issued by DOC.
-Generally lizards may only be kept in captivity or collected for scientific, educational or advocacy purposes.
+All native lizard species are protected by the Wildlife Act.
+They can not be captured, collected or deliberately disturbed without a permit issued by DOC.
 Getting to know the habits of these secretive critters in your own lizard-friendly backyard is a far more rewarding alternative!